Fire and rescue services

 If you travel to West Africa as a scam victim, you're at risk of:

-This includes travelling to meet a friend or love interest, as well as looking for compensation or revenge.
+This includes travelling to meet a friend or love interest, as well as trying to seek compensation or revenge.

 Common fraud schemes fall into two main categories — commercial and relationship scams.